MattHatwey/Manemo/chapter1.md

 "...Hello...?"

 "Are you-..." said Matt.
-"It has been a while since i've met you." said Pattern.
+"It has been a while since I've met you." said Pattern.
   “Prince?” said Kingdarudo.
 “Are you the real Prince?” said Queendarudo.
 “Yes.
 I have been living in the Ancient Forest.” said the Prince.